duduyoyo/WebSocket4OPC/README.md

 <h2>Installation</h2>

 To install, launch command line with administrator privilege.
-Go to folder where module is downloaded.
+Download all files from server folder to a local one and enter to it from command line.
 Run command "install.bat myAccount myPassword".
-This credential will be used for app pool configuration.
+This credential will be used in app pool configuration.

 To verify, launch browser (Chrome/Safari/Edge) and enter URL "http://localhost/OPC/websocket.html"<p>
 <img src="https://user-images.githubusercontent.com/13662339/180631724-758611da-0cb2-4e24-baa3-98663d3a552e.png" width=70%>

 <h2>Uninstallation</h2>
-To uninstall, simply run command "uninstall.bat" in command line.
+To uninstall, simply run command "uninstall.bat" in command line from downloaded folder.

 <h2>Usage</h2><p>